Getting to Uist

 Fly to Benbecula

 Benbecula Airport (BEB) sits in the centre of the island chain.
-Loganair operates year-round scheduled services.
+Two airlines operate scheduled services — Loganair from Glasgow and Hebridean Airways from Stornoway.

 Glasgow (GLA)